vishpat/lisp-rs/docs/src/project.md

 ## Lisp Dialect

-In order keep the interpreter simple, the number of features supported by it have been limited on purpose.
+In order to keep the interpreter simple and its implementation easy to understand, the number of features supported by it has been limited on purpose.
 Following are the data types and statements that will be supported by the interpreter.

 ### Data types
 - integer